G0Gator/Full-Stack-Development-Class/README.md

 # Full-Stack-Development-Class

-This repository was initialized for the Full Stack Development class project.
+This repository hold all of the projects for my Junior year Full Stack Development Class.